mborbouse/PyManufSol/README.md

 This is the first version of the software that should be considered as a beta version as many improvements could be done.
 It is associated to the companion conference paper entitled "A GENERAL METHODOLOGY FOR SYMBOLICALLY GENERATING MANUFACTURED SOLUTIONS SATISFYING PRESCRIBED CONDITIONS - APPLICATION TO TWO-PHASE FLOWS EQUATIONS", presented at the VI International Conference on Numerical and Symbolic Computation: Developments and Applications (SYMCOMP 2023), March 30-31, 2023.

 # Usage
-To run examples, go to `Examples` directory
+To run examples, go to the `Examples` directory
 ```bash
 cd Examples
 ```